What to See in Pisa Beyond the Tower

 Palazzo Pretorio & Logge dei Banchi

 On the other side of the Arno River and across the Ponte di Mezzo, you find the beautiful structure of the Logge dei Banchi.
-The Logge dei Banchi was built in the early 17th century, and today, it hosts markets with local vendors.
+The Logge dei Banchi was built in the early 17th century and today hosts markets featuring local vendors.
 Also in the piazza facing the river is Palazzo Pretorio.
 This historic building was the old city hall and now hosts the Civic Museum of Prado.

-From here, continue down the Corso Italia to enjoy a more cosmopolitan vibe.
-Along the Corso Italia, you’ll discover excellent shopping with a variety of Italian goods, local restaurants, and plenty of gelato.
+Continue down the Corso Italia to enjoy a more cosmopolitan vibe.
+Here, you’ll discover excellent shopping with a variety of Italian goods, local restaurants, and plenty of gelato.
+To indulge in some incredible Neapolitan-style pizza, stop into La Taverna di Pulcinella.

 La Taverna di Pulcinella, Pisa